BawdyAnarchist/quBSD/Future_Development.md

 qb-cmd should pull from the user's chosen shell, not default to csh
 	- I do worry tho, that the csh -c '<commands>' construction might fail if I do that

+pretty sure reclone_zroot needs to be optimized

+new sed discovery
+	- -En with (parenthesis) and \1.
+Just solid amazing stuff

 ### MINOR UPGRADES IF ANYONE ELSE OUT THERE WANTS TO DO IT